eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

 ![Signal Consumer Subscribes](../diagrams/consumer_subscribes.svg)

 **Basic Flow:**
-1. Provider opens bidirectional stream and sends a claim actuators request.
-2. Databroker stores the claim request.
-3. Provider start publishing at high frequency sensor and actuator values received from Vehicle network.
+1. Provider opens bidirectional stream and starts publishing sensor and actuator values at the cycle time received from Vehicle network.
-4. Signal Consumer calls list metadata to get all signals ids:
+2. Signal Consumer calls list metadata to get all signals ids:
-5. Signal Consumer subscribes to all the sensor and actuator values by their ids.
+3. Signal Consumer subscribes to all the sensor and actuator values by their ids.
-6. Databroker sends the current values stream back to the Signal Consumer.
+4. Databroker sends the current values stream back to the Signal Consumer.
-7. Databroker receives from Provider the new signal values and update its database.
+5. Databroker receives from Provider the new signal values and update its database.
-8. Databroker sends the changed values stream back to the Signal Consumer.
+6. Databroker sends the changed values stream back to the Signal Consumer.
-8. Signal Consumer closes subscription to Databroker.
+7. Signal Consumer closes subscription to Databroker.
-9. Use case finishes.
+8. Use case finishes.

 **Exceptions:**